starlitriver/starlitriver.github.io/content/biology/photosynthesis.md

 description:
 aliases: []
 tags: []
+created: 2024-11-19T21:16:10
+modified: 2025-02-11T18:54:40
 permalink:
 ---

-in biology, photosynthesis is the process which plants use to generate glucose using water and carbon dioxide
+Photosynthesis is the process of generating glucose.
+Photosynthesis inputs water and carbon dioxide and outputs glucose, water, and oxygen.

-this is really important to the functions of plants

-photosynthesis is done with the [[chloroplast]], an organelle in plant cells

-the chemical equation of photosynthesis is $\mathrm{12H_O+6CO_{2}\rightarrow C_6H_{12}O_6+6H_2O+6O_2}$
+Chemical equation of photosynthesis: $\mathrm{12H_2O+6CO_{2}\rightarrow C_6H_{12}O_6+6H_2O+6O_2}$

-photosynthesis occurs in two stages - firstly the light dependent reactions and then the Calvin cycle

-## light dependent reactions
+## light dependent reaction

+The light dependent reaction uses light energy to split the water into oxygen and hydrogen.
+It occurs in thylakoids in the chloroplast.

-light-dependent reactions are photochemical reactions involved in photosynthesis that involve using light energy light is absorbed by chlorophyll, a pigment called chlorophyll once light is absorbed water molecules are split into hydrogen and oxygen atoms, releasing electrons in the process the hydrogen and electrons go through the [[electron transport chain]] in order to attach a phosphate onto ADP in order to create ATP
+Sunlight is absorbed by chlorophyll, a pigment called chlorophyll once light is absorbed water molecules are split into hydrogen and oxygen atoms, releasing electrons in the process the hydrogen and electrons go through the [[electron transport chain]] in order to attach a phosphate onto ADP in order to create ATP

-## Calvin cycle
-the Calvin cycle, also known as light-independent reactions and C3 cycle, is part of [[photosynthesis]] that is a series of chemical reactions that convert carbon dioxide and hydrogen-carrier compounds into glucose

-these reactions take the products of [[light dependent reactions]], ATP and NADPH, and perform further chemical processes

-in the first step of the Calvin cycle, a $\mathrm{CO_2}$ molecule
+Inputs:
+- light
+- water
+- NADP+
+- ADP

+Outputs:
+- NADPH
+- ATP
+- oxygen

+A thylakoid is a disc thing in the chloroplast.
+A stack of them is a granum.

+NADP+ is a carrier molecule that can carry a hydrogen atom.
+It carries hydrogen to and from the thylakoids

+## light independent reaction

+The light independent reaction (also the Calvin cycle) takes carbon dioxide and the previous products of NADPH and ATP to fix the carbon dioxide gas into G3P, for making glucose.

+Inputs:
+- carbon dioxide
+- NADPH
+- ATP

+Outputs:
+- G3P (can be used to make glucose)
+- NADP+
+- ADP